danieluy/danielsosauy/README.md

 # run
 $ npm run deploy
 ```
-> Note: the index.html file get renamed as 404.html so GitHub pages fallsback to it on subroutes.
+> Note: the index.html file gets renamed as 404.html so GitHub pages fallback to it on subroutes.
 This of course means the whole site is a awfull 404 Not found error.